rajjha/ipfs_infura/Readme.md

-In this repo we are keeping the contents of ipfs.sol contract and files inside /src folder.
+In this repo I are keeping the contents of ipfs.sol contract and files inside /src folder.
 We first have to create a react app using the following instruction and then have add/update content of react app /src directory with this directory /src files.

 Implementation:
 React — Front end library